-RESIDENTIAL: LED
+RESIDENTIAL: LED Return to TOC

 Updated in Fall 2020 for PY20 TRM v2.0.
 Continue to follow EISA GSL legislation and update the measure entry as needed.

 The replacement of an EISA-compliant omni-directional, medium screw base lamp with an ENERGY STAR LED lamp of comparable brightness (lumens) in both Residential Single Family and Multifamily homes.